LucasvanKasteren/eduvpn-log-analysis/README.md

 #### Tasks
 1. **Check user connection**
-    - If a user connects, the python script `convert_ip_to_geo.py` Python script is executed to transform the user's source IP address to geolocation information.
-To perfom this 'masking' it makes use of the MaxMind-DB-Reader library.
+    - If a user connects and the environment variables are set, we transform the user's source IP address to geolocation information.
+To perfom this 'masking' it makes use of the `mmdblookup` command to lookup the source IP address in the MaxMind DB file.
 2. **Write masked output**
     - Afterwards the 'masked' output is written to syslog, from where it can be further processed by the rest of the tool.